Engineering · Sverklo

 But that’s the point.
 A benchmark you only release when you win is marketing; a benchmark you release when you lose is a benchmark.
 If a competitor system runs against the same harness next quarter and gets 70%, that’s a real result and a thing I should be measured against.
 If I quietly hold back the numbers until the next release closes the gap, the harness becomes vapor and the “reproducible benchmark” framing rings hollow.

 The other thing transparency buys you is a clear research backlog.
-Going through the misses by hand — not just looking at the aggregate — produced an actionable diagnosis (god-files are the failure mode) and an actionable fix (upstream-import-graph traversal channel).
-I would not have found either if I had just stared at “58.5%” for an hour.
+Going through the misses by hand — not just looking at the aggregate — produced a diagnosis (god-files are the failure mode), a hypothesis-driven fix (upstream-import-graph traversal channel), an experiment that disproved the strong form of the hypothesis (+0.003 aggregate MRR), and a sharper question to ask next (is the ground truth itself misaligned with structural centrality?).
+I would not have found any of that if I had just stared at “58.5%” for an hour.

 Reproduce